lilioid/argocd-git-crypt/README.md

 The latest *ArgoCD* release is automatically rebuilt and published to the GitHub image registry.
 However, this really **only includes the latest *ArgoCD* release**.
-If you or your organisation needs another version, you will have to build the image yourself or use one of the older image tags if GitHub hasn't deleted it yet.
+If you or your organisation need another version, you will have to build the image yourself or use one of the older image tags if GitHub hasn't deleted it yet.

 ## Usage